Ormat Technologies, Inc. research snapshot

 ORA AI Trading Strategy Framework

-The ORA AI trading strategy is a rules-based framework for monitoring a geothermal energy company with long-term contracted cash flows, high financial leverage, and negative FCF.
-It is not personalized advice and should be paired with live price data, project updates, earnings reports, and a defined invalidation level.
+The ORA AI trading strategy is a rules-based monitoring framework for a vertically integrated geothermal, storage, and product company with long-term contracted cash flows, high leverage, negative FCF, and a bearish near-term trend.
+It is not personalized advice and should be paired with live price data, the Q2 2026 earnings release on August 5, 2026, and a defined invalidation level.

 Trend-following setup

-Wait for ORA to stabilize above $105 and reclaim the estimated 50-day MA with volume confirmation.
-An improving trend requires better FCF performance, stable or declining debt ratios, and no negative project or regulatory news.
+Wait for ORA to reclaim the 200-day moving average near $115.72 and then the 50-day moving average near $120.46 with volume confirmation before treating the trend as improving.
+A durable uptrend requires better free cash flow, stable or falling debt, and no negative project or regulatory news.

-If the stock breaks below $100 with above-average volume, the near-term trend is likely lower.
-Reassess after stability near the 52-week low zone.
+If the stock breaks below $95 with above-average volume, the near-term trend is likely lower.
+Reassess after stability near the $84.13 52-week low zone.
+Use a defined stop and position size suited to $3 to $5 daily swings.

 Mean-reversion setup

-If ORA approaches $84 to $90 (near the 52-week low), compare the current PE multiple, debt-to-EBITDA ratio, and project pipeline versus historical ranges.
-A reversion trade requires fundamental support from the PPA portfolio and no imminent negative catalyst.
+If ORA approaches $84 to $95 near the 52-week low, compare the current PE multiple, debt-to-EBITDA ratio, and project pipeline versus historical ranges.
+A reversion trade requires fundamental support from the PPA portfolio and no imminent negative catalyst ahead of the August 5 earnings report.

-Do not buy the dip solely because of the high PE compression potential.
-Negative FCF and high leverage mean that a prolonged correction can continue if project delays or resource issues emerge.
+Do not buy the dip solely because of the PE decline.
+Negative FCF and high leverage mean a prolonged correction can continue if project delays, resource issues, or a guidance miss emerge.

 Fundamental monitor

-Track quarterly earnings growth, PPA contract renewals and pricing, new project announcements and development timelines, debt/EBITDA ratio, free cash flow trajectory, management commentary on capital allocation, and competition from other renewable technologies.
+Track Q2 2026 earnings on August 5, 2026, PPA contract renewals and pricing, storage and product segment backlog, debt/EBITDA, free cash flow trajectory, EGS pilot progress, the Ormega100 commercialization, and competition from other renewable technologies.

 Reduce confidence if FCF remains deeply negative, debt/equity rises above current levels, project delays mount, or the dividend is at risk.
-A PE compression to 35-40x would imply a stock price closer to $72-83.
+A PE compression toward 35x would imply a stock price closer to $72 to $83.

 Investment research summary